• Skip to primary navigation

 • Mixing bowl and utensils: To make these brownies, you need a large mixing bowl, a wooden spoon, a tablespoon or two, a toothpick and a sharp knife.

-• Saucepan: To melt the butter and chocolate together.
+• Saucepan: For melting the butter and chocolate together.
 Alternatively, you can do this in a heatproof bowl in the microwave, but make sure to stir it often to prevent burning.

 stack of 3 chocolate peanut butter cup brownies